wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

     * Date and time when parameter information was last updated

+!!! info "Availability of response parameters"
+    Response parameters are only available when using node 4.8 or higher.

 ### Parameter types and formats

 Wallarm analyzes the values that are passed in each of the endpoint parameters and tries to determine their format: